nahtanojako/100-days-of-code/log.md

  ### Day 95: February 14, 2019

-**Today's Progress**: Practised  arrays in Jsx by acourse from Udemy.
+**Today's Progress**: Practised  arrays in Jsx by acourse from Udemy.Got a certification for CSS3 by university of Michigan today.